 About the wine:

-The 2016 Exopto Red benefited from a cooler vintage and was a blend of 60% Graciano, 30% Tempranillo, and 10% Garnacha—a rather unusual blend for Rioja —which had fermented in 225-liter barrels using a so-called “integral” vinification method.
+The 2016 Exopto Red, named after the winery, benefited from a cooler vintage and was a blend of 60% Graciano, 30% Tempranillo, and 10% Garnacha—a rather unusual blend for the Rioja region —which had fermented in 225-liter barrels using a method known as “integral vinification.”
 He reduced the percentage of new oak to 30%, and 75% of the wine was aged in 500-liter barrels to minimize the oak’s impact on the wine.
-I was quite surprised when Tom Puyabert mentioned 2011, a year he believes bears the most similarities to 2016, as he told me that in Ábalos, 2011 wasn’t as hot.
-Even though the year could have been cooler, this 2016 vintage seems riper than the 2017 vintages—a consistent trend here—and in this case, it’s due to the Graciano from Rioja Baja.
-There are more Mediterranean notes of aromatic herbs, and the wine is quite rich and full-bodied to medium-bodied, yet with freshness, liveliness, and length.
-There is also less oak than in previous vintages.
+I was quite surprised when Tom Puyabert mentioned 2011, a vintage he believes bears the most similarities to 2016, because he told me that in Ábalos, 2011 wasn’t as hot.
+Even though the year could have been cooler, this 2016 vintage seems riper than the 2017 vintages—a consistent trend here—and in this case, that’s due to the Graciano from Rioja Baja.
+There are more Mediterranean notes of aromatic herbs, and the wine is quite rich and full-bodied, yet it retains freshness, vibrancy, and length.
+There’s also less oak than in previous vintages.

 James Suckling